Scalingo/documentation/_posts/languages/ruby/2000-01-01-bundler-configuration.md

 $ scalingo env-set BUNDLE_GEMS__ACMECORP__COM=username:password
 ```

-Then, bundler will automatically use these credentials.
+Then, Bundler will automatically use these credentials.
 It is recommended to try the configuration
-locally before deploying, as if it fails locally, it will fails on Scalingo:
+locally before deploying, as if it fails locally, it will fail on Scalingo:

 ```
 ## Example: BUNDLE_SUBDOMAIN__DOMAIN__TLD=user:password